BHouwens/Bloodborne_Chalice_Guide/README.md

 GUI chalice guide for the game Bloodborne.

-The game implements a "chalice" mechanic, in which players can descend into various levels, fight monsters, and find loot and items, but because they're so vast and/or labyrinthine it's handy to know where things are ahead of time.
-This is meant to give players that knowledge.
+The game implements a "chalice" mechanic, in which players can descend into various levels, fight monsters, and find loot and items.
+These features are randomised for each player, but glyph codes give you the ability to share a specific seed with other players.
+This is useful if you're looking for a specific item/s and so being able to present the surrounding data in an accessible way is helpful.

 ## Using It